gleber/erlfu/README.md

 Notes on limitations:

 1. requires SMP support
-2. garbage collection works only locally
+2. garbage collection works only locally (i.e. future which is not referenced on the node where it was created will be garbage collected)

 ## Goals ##